 For installation instructions for other platforms, including Windows 10, macOS, ARM devices such as Raspberry Pi and LXD, see the MicroK8s documentation.

-The easiest way to install MicroK8s is via the snap:
+The easiest way to install MicroK8s is via

 sudo snap install microk8s --classic

 Add your account to the

 microk8s group.
 This grants the account elevated privileges to the cluster, meaning that

 sudo will not be required to interact with